Mailjet and GDPR compliance: Answers to your most frequent questions

 Is Mailjet GDPR compliant?

 We are proud to announce our complete implementation of all GDPR’s rigid requirements as of December 2017.
+Due to our efforts, we have obtained the AFAQ certification from AFNOR Certification.
 See our press release for more information and also our compliance road map on the steps we took over the 2017 year.

 What specific steps were taken to ensure this GDPR compliance?